carte731/SNP_Context/README.md

 * **Indel maximum amount (Integer, 25-100)**: The maxmimum allowed indels in the .FASTA file, beyond the SNP location and 5 base pairs around it.
 Any indels found within a 2 base pair flanking of the SNP location will be automatically filtered out.
 Minimum indel thershold is 25%.

 ### Saving Options
 * **Save all data (Boolean, true or false)**: There are many intermediate files created during SNP Context.
-This parameter allows you to save all intermediate files to your output directory; At the bottom of the page there is a complete list of output files if save all data is true:
+This parameter allows you to save all intermediate files to your output directory.
+At the bottom of the page there is a complete list of output files if save all data is true:

 #### MSI and Amazon S3